Mississauga: Wards and councillors

-The City of Mississauga has had only four mayors in its history.
+The City of Mississauga has had only five mayors in its history.
 Martin Dobkin was the city's first mayor in 1974.
 He was then followed by Ron A. Searle.
 Searle was defeated in 1978 by then-city councillor and former mayor of Streetsville, Hazel McCallion.
 McCallion won 12 consecutive terms as mayor, but she chose to retire prior to the November 2014 election and was succeeded by Bonnie Crombie, who won the election.
+Crombie remained as mayor of Mississauga until 2024 when she left the post to accept a nomination as leader of the Liberal Party of Ontario.
+Longtime city councillor Carolyn Parrish won the subsequent by-election.

 McCallion was regarded as a force in provincial politics and often referred to as Hurricane Hazel, after the devastating 1954 storm that struck the Toronto area.
 McCallion won or was acclaimed in every mayoral election from 1978 to 2010, in some later elections without even campaigning.
 In October 2010, McCallion won her twelfth term in office with over 76% of the votes.
 McCallion was the nation's longest-serving mayor and was runner-up in World Mayor 2005.
 In 2014 McCallion did not run again, but endorsed Crombie, the eventual winner who became mayor in November 2014.